 WHY IS THIS NEEDED?

-Social value is not yet well understood.
-Many organisations (both public and private) are not coordinating efforts or using resources effectively; and despite well intentioned actions, are not delivering meaningful benefits back into the communities they are trying to support.
+Social value remains a concept that is not yet fully grasped.
+Many organisations, both public and private, are not effectively coordinating their efforts or utilising resources efficiently.
+Despite their good intentions, they often struggle to deliver meaningful benefits back to the communities they aim to support.

-Thousands of relevant open-source socio-economic datasets exist which take valuable time to locate, interrogate and analyse.
-This platform will bring up to date information to your fingertips, providing access to relevant, accurate data, presented in a visually appealing and ‘user friendly’ way.
-This will enable the user to better understand local issues, develop better actions to make a difference on the ground.
+There are thousands of relevant open-source socio-economic datasets available, but locating, interrogating, and analysing them consumes valuable time.
+Our platform aims to streamline this process by bringing up-to-date information to your fingertips.
+It provides access to relevant, accurate data presented in a visually appealing and user-friendly format.
+This empowers users to better understand local issues and develop more effective actions to make a positive impact on the ground.

 PROGRESS TO DATE: